 Yes, charities, social enterprises, community interest companies and not-for-profits are eligible provided they meet the eligibility criteria – specifically for this sector – is it legally constituted as a company, and has it been trading (making sales, not just receiving grants) for at least 6 months.
 To meet the eligibility criteria it is likely that the charity’s trading arm would be the applicant, rather than the charity.

-No, it is for the individual business to satisfy themselves that their chosen contractor is providing a fair price and the required competence.
+No, it is not necessary to provide three quotes.
+However, we do require a quote(s) for the full loan amount applied for.
+It is for the individual business to satisfy themselves that their chosen contractor is providing a fair price and the required competence.